-The best way to automate employee data collection is to have your new starter self-serve.
+The best way to automate employee data collection is to have your new starter use some form of employee self-service.
 Using HR software like CharlieHR, they can upload their data on the platform themselves, where it will be stored securely on their profile.

 This process saves HR teams from having to collect and upload employee information manually, which not only is time consuming but also very prone to mistakes.

 Self-service HR software also makes it much easier to comply with the law, ensuring all the legally required information is collected promptly and stored securely.

 3.Onboarding slides: a good first impression that turns into a long-lasting one

 At Charlie, we wish to make the onboarding process as fun and engaging as possible.
 We believe it’s important to get people excited about their new role and how they’ll contribute to the company’s mission.

 HR software can help you give new team members a great first impression of your company by providing the right information at the right time, in a format that keeps them engaged throughout the onboarding journey.

 One way to do that is through personalised onboarding slides that will make new hires feel part of the team even before their first day.